pupilfirst/wd301-scripts/making-api-requests/fetching-data/README.md

   .then(response => response.json())
   .then(data => console.log(data));
 ```
 In this example, we're fetching data from the URL "https://api.example.com/data".
 The fetch method returns a *promise*, which we can use to handle the response from the API.

+As we know, a **Promise** in JavaScript is an object that represents a value that might not be available yet, but will be resolved at some point in the future.

+A Promise has three states:
+1. Pending: The initial state when a Promise is created.
+2. Fulfilled: The state when a Promise is resolved with a value.
+3. Rejected: The state when a Promise is rejected with an error.

-We're using the `json()` method to parse the response as JSON data, and then logging the data to the console.
+Then we're using the `json()` method to parse the response as JSON data, and then logging the data to the console.

 Now, let's see how we can use this fetch method in a React JS component.
 For that, let's open our React application in VS code and in the `src` directory we will create a new file called ReactPlayground.tsx.